amazon-braket/amazon-braket-examples/README.md

 -  [**Embedded simulators in Braket Hybrid Jobs**](examples/hybrid_jobs/4_Embedded_simulators_in_Braket_Hybrid_Jobs/Embedded_simulators_in_Braket_Hybrid_Jobs.ipynb) [(ESHJ)](#index_ESHJ)<a name="ESHJ"></a>

   This notebook shows how to use embedded simulators in Braket Hybrid Jobs.
 An embedded simulator is a local simulator that runs completely within a hybrid job instance, i.e., the compute resource that is running your algorithm script.
-In contrast, on-demand simulators, such as SV1, DM1, or TN1, calculate the results of a quantum circuit on dedicated compute infrastructure on-demand by Amazon Braket.
+In contrast, on-demand simulators, such as SV1 or DM1, calculate the results of a quantum circuit on dedicated compute infrastructure on-demand by Amazon Braket.
 Hybrid workloads usually consist of iterations of quantum circuit executions and variational parameter optimizations.
 By using embedded simulators, we keep all computations in the same environment.
 This allows the optimization algorithm to access advanced features supported by the embedded simulator.

 -  [**Parallelize training for Quantum Machine Learning**](examples/hybrid_jobs/5_Parallelize_training_for_QML/Parallelize_training_for_QML.ipynb) [(PTQML)](#index_PTQML)<a name="PTQML"></a>